martynakr/events-calendar/README.md

 -   **10 June 2024** - the initial version of this application used a 'dummy' backend created with [JSON Server](https://www.npmjs.com/package/json-server).
 I started implementing [custom backed](https://github.com/martynakr/events-creator-backend) with Spring boot a while ago.
 I am currently working on the backend again and replaced the dummy server in this application with that backend

 -   **11 June 2024** - added login and register pages set up with `react-router-dom`.
 I decided to user the `zod` library for validating for the login and register pages.
+I found that the custom React Hook Form validation gets a bit hard to read with more complex logic - with zod it's easier to abstract it away to a separate file

 ## Known issues